MicrosoftDocs/visualstudio-docs/docs/ide/reference/options-text-editor-javascript-intellisense.md

 **Download remote references (e.g. http://) for files in the miscellaneous files project**

-When this check box is selected, and if you have a JavaScript file opened outside the context of a project, Visual Studio will download remote JavaScript files referenced in the file for the purpose of providing IntelliSense information.
-If this option is selected, files will download when you include them as a reference in your JavaScript file.
+When this check box is selected, and if you have a JavaScript file opened outside the context of a project, Visual Studio downloads remote JavaScript files referenced in the file for the purpose of providing IntelliSense information.
+If this option is selected, files are downloaded when you include them as a reference in your JavaScript file.

 > [!NOTE]
 > For web projects, remote files referenced in your project are downloaded by default.